 4.3.33.2 Connection Release

 A Multi-USIM UE may request to be released to ECM-IDLE state for a USIM due to activity on another USIM if both UE and network indicate the Connection Release feature is supported to each other.
 The UE indicates that it requests to be released to ECM-IDLE state for the USIM by initiating the Service Request procedure (using Extended Service Request message) or a Tracking Area Update procedure if the UE needs to perform Tracking Area Update at the same time with this network, by including a Release Request indication.
 If supported by the UE and network, the UE may also provide, together with the Release Request indication, Paging Restriction Information, as specified in clause 4.3.33.6, which requests the network to restrict paging.
-The Paging Restriction Information from the UE is stored in the UE context in the MME.
-If no Paging Restriction Information is provided in the Extended Service Request or the Tracking Area Update Request, any stored Paging Restriction Information in the UE context in the MME is removed.

-When the UE initiates for the USIM a Service Request procedure or Tracking Area Update procedure without providing a Release Request indication, the network removes any stored Paging Restriction Information.

 NOTE: When there is no PLMN-wide support for the Connection Release feature, it can occur that upon tracking area update with Release Request indication the UE is not released by the network.
 The UE behaviour, when it detects that the network does not support the feature in a new TA, is outside the scope of this specification.

 4.3.33.3 Paging Cause Indication for Voice Service